Whitworth, Lancashire: Communal facilities

+Whitworth Community High School is the town's high school.

 The facilities available in Whitworth for the pursuit of sports, although limited, are varied, and in some instances unique.
 Chief among these is water sports.
 Whitworth Waterski and Recreation Centre based at Cowm Reservoir provides integrated facilities for both the able bodied and the disabled.

 It specialises in providing for the latter but facilities for all include water skiing, inflatables and banana rides.
 Whitworth Leisure Centre in John Street was opened in June 2003 thanks largely to the efforts of the Community Leisure Association of Whitworth (CLAW).
 The centre, which replaced the defunct Whitworth Swimming Pool, caters for a variety of activities including swimming in the refurbished pool.
 The location of Whitworth close to high moorland, and Brown Wardle Hill in particular, makes it an ideal venue for hang gliding while the rugged quarry areas make for interesting motor sports.

 More usual sporting activities are also catered for including golf at Lobden Golf Club, crown green bowls at Festival Park Bowling Club and fishing care of Whitworth Angling Club.

 Construction of a new civic hall on Market Street in Whitworth began in early 2006 after the previous hall was destroyed by an electrical fire on 6 December 2003.
 The new hall is called "The Ashcroft" and is run by the Community Leisure Association of Whitworth (CLAW).
 It was officially opened at 2.00pm on Saturday, 28 October 2006.

 A number of football clubs exist in the area, the most senior of which is the Whitworth Valley Football Club.